Zegama es Zegama

 11. 12.
 2017

-The thorough preparation for a trip to the Basque country included the buy of ice grips, the packing of the waterproof Kilpi Hurricane jackets and the boots with good soles.
+The thorough preparation for a trip to the Basque country included the buy of ice grips, the packing of the waterproof Kilpi Hurricane jackets and boots with good soles.
 We were looking forward to rain, mist and much mud.
-But we actually had no idea what is waiting for us.
+But we actually had no idea what was waiting for us.

-Unfortunately, the time of our running trip was up and we had to return home to Prague.
+Unfortunately the time of our running trip was up and we had to return home to Prague.

-During our run, we put on the Hurricane, Transformer and Nordim jackets, Border and Ninja functional T-Shirts, hand gaiters, caps, Bandi headbands and gloves.
+During our run we put on the Hurricane Transformer and Nordim jackets, Border and Ninja functional T-Shirts, hand gaiters, caps, Bandi headbands and gloves.